GoogleChrome/web.dev/src/site/content/en/blog/ta-types/index.md

 ## Test automation types: How do you want to test?

 As you get closer to answering the "how" question, you have already decided to do some manual testing.
-However, choosing and applying test automation types is a bit more challenging, though.
+However, choosing and applying test automation types is a bit more challenging.
 The types of automation testing are closely related to the metrics you want to create in your projects.
 So let's take a closer look at the most important ones.

 As illustrated in the meme mentioned earlier, you have already come across two types: unit testing and integration testing.
 End-to-end testing is the third important one to consider.
 But that isn't all of them still.
 Let's take a closer look.